nix-community/disko/docs/interactive-vm.md

 }
 ```

-extraConfig that is set in disko.tests.extraConfig is also applied to the
+Extra configuration that is set in `disko.tests.extraConfig` is also applied to the
-interactive VMs. imageSize of the VMs will be determined by the imageSize in the
+interactive VMs.
+The image size of the VMs will be determined by the
+`disko.devices.disk.<name>.imageSize`
-disk type in your disko config. memorySize is set by disko.memSize
+specifications.
+The memory size is set by `disko.memSize`.